cp6/just-a-video-url-revealer/README.md

-# Just a video URL revealer
+# Just a video URL and title revealer
 A simple PHP script to reveal the raw URL of a popular video-uploading streaming website along with the title of the video if it has one.

 See `script.php`.
-Function returns an array.
+The function returns an array no matter what happens.